jaydenaUSH/site-plan-generator/README.md

 ### Quietly wrong

+**Requests don't show when complete** When the user enters the information to make a new request and presses the button, there is no communication to the user whether the request worked or not.
+Either show the user it worked, or take them to request page

 **Two AI fields are thrown away.** `SitePlanDraft` has no `VolunteerFlow`/`SupplyFlow` columns while the generation schema requires them.
 You pay for them every call and lose them.
 Fix is an `ALTER TABLE SitePlanDraft ADD VolunteerFlow nvarchar(max) NULL, SupplyFlow nvarchar(max) NULL;`, an EDMX refresh, and adding both to the edit schema in `ReviewServices.cs`.

 **Edits lose the drawing rules and run at default fidelity.** `editPrompt` bypasses `GeneratePrompt`, and `GenerateImageEditAsync` in `ReviewServices.cs` passes no `ImageEditOptions` — so edits render at 1024×1024 square with default input fidelity while the initial generation uses `W1024xH1536` with `InputFidelity.High`.
 This is the main reason edited drafts lose the building's walls.